zikula-modules/Clip/docs/readme.txt

   WARNING

-    There's no upgrade path for Pagesetter yet.
+    There's no complete upgrade path for Pagesetter.